johnzastrow/johnzastrow.github.io/_posts/2024-12-28-my-common-git-commands.md

 comments: true
 ---

-# My common (and not so common) Git commands.

 {: .box-note}
 This is mostly a log for myself of stuff I don't do every day so I don't have to Google it all the time.

 {: .box-warning}
 This is just a start and I'm going to add to it over time.

-a.
+# Git from Scratch

 Setup Git if running for the first time

 ## Install Setup